jessy-bellanger/eternal-ice-mod/README.md

 This small mod adds some new ice blocks for players who want to have ice blocks that never melt.

 The main problem with the original ice block is that it melts.
-I mean, it's not a problem by itself, but you can't build things with it (unless you are on a mountain or you don’t lit anything)...
+I mean, it's not a problem by itself, but you can't build things with it (unless you are on a mountain or you don’t light anything)...

 How about packed ice?
 It's not transparent.
 A resource pack?
 I’d lose opaque ice blocks.